Shwetha1010/UberEats-Sentiment-Analysis-Transformers-XAI/README.md

 **Best Performing Model:** RoBERTa (95.22% Accuracy)

 This project demonstrates the effectiveness of transformer architectures for large-scale sentiment classification while enhancing interpretability and business insight generation through Explainable AI and service quality feature engineering.

+Code and datasets will be released after publication.